 This is another obvious one but like most holidays the cost skyrockets in the school holidays.
 This is frustrating as someone who works in education as even before I had children I have always been tied to paying extra!
-I am lucky now that I‘m working 3 days a week during term time.
-Having Mondays and Fridays off enables my family to go outside of the school holidays.
+NOw I work part time, having Mondays and Fridays off enables my family to go outside of the school holidays.
 Once my daughter starts school in September this may not be an option.

 Make use of the free activities

 The “Subtropical Swimming Paradise” is cited as the jewel in the crown at every Center Parcs.
 It is definitely our favourite activity and the one I remember from my teens.
 Because of this we are happy to go swimming every day of our break – not just because it is free.
 There are lots of lovely nature walks you can do, as well as cycling (free if you’ve brought your own bikes).
 This means that we only book one other activity per day which helps keep the cost down.
 By the time we have gone swimming, had some lunch, chilled out or gone for a nature walk and done our day’s activity we find that is plenty to keep you occupied!

 4. Pick your activities wisely

 Center Parcs offers a wealth of activities for the whole family which is one of the reasons it is so popular.
 However some of these activities can be over priced.
 We try to find a balance of picking something we can enjoy together and something you can’t do elsewhere for a lot cheaper.

 Bowling is always popular with my family but at the cost of around £14 per person this is something you can easily do elsewhere for a lot less, whereas how many times do you get to zipwire over a lake or go clay pigeon shooting?
 (I have to say I haven’t done either or these things at Center Parcs but they are on offer and I’m sure you get my point!)